Valdes-Tresanco-MS/gmx_MMPBSA/docs/examples/README.md

 ## Support for psf_dcd files

 This section focuses on how to work with psf-dcd files.
-These files are used for several MD simulation programs such as NAMD, OpenMM or Genesis.
+These files are used for several MD simulation programs such as NAMD, OpenMM or GENESIS.
 We plan to add more examples in the near future.

 * [Protein-protein binding free energy calculations](psf_dcd/protein_protein/README.md)